Rainax1/pyca/README.md

     @endfi

-    @if  returnTrueFlase& {
+    @if  returnTrueFlase? {
-    ;; Can call function or class without any args using '&' after function
+    ;; Can call function or class without any args using '?' after function

         "True" cwriteln